Irwinville, Georgia: Jails

 Similarly to the courthouses, Irwinville had three jails throughout its history.

 The first jail was built between 1849 and 1850 at a cost of $800.00.
 The building was of log construction although nothing much is known past that.
 In 1856, an African-American prisoner named Josh Williams was imprisoned for the murder of two European-American men, Daniel and Bill Luke.
 On the night that Williams was arrested, someone set fire to the building and although the jailer lived only a mile away, neither the jail nor the prisoner could be saved.
 Josh Williams' remains are buried in a field cemetery behind the Masonic Lodge.

 The jail was rebuilt in nearly the same way and reportedly had not been sealed well.
 In 1880, R.W.
 Clements had jailed another African-American man on the basis of a misdemeanor.
 According to witnesses, the inmate was said to have been "screaming and hollering as if all kinds of demons were after him."
 When Clements arrived at the jail, a rattlesnake had entered the cell that the prisoner was in.
 The prisoner was removed and the jail sealed so that nothing else could find its way in.

 In 1890, the county built another jail in Irwinville.
 It was of brick construction, contained eight steel cells, and cost $3,395.00 at the time of construction.

 All three jails in Irwinville were built around the same area as the courthouses and where Moorehead's Country Store presently stands.
 We know from historical records that the Oak trees that stand around Moorehead's were once used for the hangings of criminals jailed at the jailhouses and convicted at the old courthouses.

 Hotel

 The only surviving hotel building in Irwinville is the one built by Dr. G.E.
 White in the mid-1800s.
-Little is known about this building but it once welcomed visitors from many places and had played host to the American Confederacy's first and only leader, Jefferson Davis.
+Little is known about this building but it once welcomed visitors from many places and had played host to the American Confederacy's first and only president, Jefferson Davis.